 - A faulty Hard Disk that suddenly stops working.

-- A hacker decided to ruin your company and deleted everything or worse, you got a ransomware that is now asking you some Bitcoins to get your data back (spoiler: you will not get it back).
+- A hacker decided to ruin your company and deleted everything or even worse, you got a ransomware that is now asking you to pay some Bitcoins to get your data back (spoiler: you will not get it back).

 So, if you worked in IT for more than a day, it should be clear that storing your Database Backups appropriately is of extreme importance.
-We live in the hope that we won't need them, but when the urgency calls, you'll be glad of having gone the extra mile to protect your data and to have that database backup ready to be restored.
+We live in the hope that we won't need them, but when urgency calls, you'll be glad of having gone the extra mile to protect your data and to have that database backup ready to be restored.

 In this article, we will use Amazon S3 as a safe heaven for one of our most precious assets.